loretoparisi/netflix_challenge/data/good_predictions/README.txt

 Further details on predictions in this folder:

+TIMESVDPP_QUAL_7.697: This was generated on May 8 at 8:31 am.
+Time-SVD++ was carried out with a learning rate decay of 0.9, 110 factors, 30 time bins, and 80 iterations.
+The remaining parameters were the same as those mentioned for TIMESVDPP_QUAL_7.749.dta.

-GLOBALS_KNN_COMBO_QUAL_1.075: This was generated on May 8 at 3:19 pm. kNN was carried out on the residuals of 10 global effects, where both of these algorithms were trained on the entire training dataset.
+GLOBALS_KNN_COMBO_QUAL_1.075: This was generated on May 8 at 3:19 am. kNN was carried out on the residuals of 10 global effects, where both of these algorithms were trained on the entire training dataset.
 For kNN, the following parameters were used: